LxgacyTeam/LegacyUIFramework/docs/LegacyUIFramework_docs_EN.md

 LegacyUI.Panel(rect, 0.70f, blueTheme);
 ```

-Scoped themes are stack-based, so nested themes are allowed.
-Dispose the scope inside the same `OnGUI` call where it was created.
+Scoped themes work as a stack, so nested themes are supported.
+Dispose the scope within the same `OnGUI` call in which it was created.

 ## Example plugin

-`LegacyUIFramework.Example` draws a window with:
+`LegacyUIFramework.Example` renders a window containing the following elements:

 ```text
 TextField